sr99622/Cayenue/README.md

 New Windows can be configured to show specific groups of cameras, which can be useful if the host computer is driving several monitors such that different groups of cameras are shown on different monitors.
 The Open button will launch a window with the profile selected in the drop down box.
 Each profile will have a separate configuration that is set by the user.

-It may be useful to create a profile excusively for viewing camera recordings from the File tab.
+It may be useful to create a profile exclusively for viewing camera recordings from the File tab.
 This way the window can be configured with a larger navigation panel showing more complete file information.
 Additionally, the camera panel can be hidden in this profile so that the window opens directly to the file list.

 ### Show Logs